jesujo5/survey-form/README.md

 # survey-form
+Hey there!
+This is a clean, simple survey form project built from scratch using pure HTML5 and CSS.
-A quick frontend project using semantic HTML and clean CSS to build a Developer Experience Survey.
-It is fully responsive, easy to read.
+The goal of this project was to design a frontend project using semantic HTML and clean CSS to build a Developer Experience Survey that collects honest feedback from software engineers about their tools and work environments.